 Carpal tunnel exercises may relieve the pain and tingling in your fingers, but not if it includes the pinkie.

-Ergonomics is more than good computor station design.
-It's the study of designing equipment that is intuitively friendly to your body.
-No amount of carpal tunnel exercises and good chiropractic is going to cure your carpal tunnel syndrome if you sit at an intrinsically bad computer station.
+Ergonomics is more than good computer station design.
+It is the study of designing equipment that is intuitively friendly to your body.
+No amount of carpal tunnel exercises and good chiropractic is going to cure your carpal tunnel syndrome if you sit with intrinsically poor posture all day.

 A small table, roughly the height of your desk, and placed strategically at your mouse elbow, does wonders taking the strain off your whole mouse arm.
 So your whole forearm from elbow to hand is supported.